zammad/zammad-user-documentation/extras/i-doit-track-company-property.rst

 So How Does It Work?
 --------------------

-In Zammad: Link i-doit assets to tickets
+In Zammad: Link i-doit Assets To Tickets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First, add i-doit assets to a ticket in the ticket pane: